danielbeutner/beutner.dev/src/snippets/2022-08-25-convert-enum-or-object-to-union-type.md

 };
 ```

-to convert the value of the objects from `string` to a literal value ('success', 'error' and 'pending') you can use [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) and add `as const` behind the object.
+If you want to use an object to fixate the values you can convert the values of the object from `string` to a literal type ('success', 'error' and 'pending') by using [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).
+Add `as const` behind the object.

 ```typescript
 /*